mpv-player/mpv/DOCS/man/vo.rst

         When using convolution based filters, extend the filter size when downscaling.
 Trades quality for reduced downscaling performance.

-        This is automatically disabled for anamorphic video, because this feature doesn't work correctly with different scale factors in different directions.
+        This will perform slightly sub-optimally for anamorphic video (but still better than without it) since it will extend the size to match only the milder of the scale factors between the axes.

     ``prescale=<filter>``
         This option provides non-convolution-based filters for upscaling.
 These